 We have loved walking around Annapolis and the surrounding areas since moving here but we have gained a new appreciation for all that Annapolis has to offer during COVID-19.
-We take walks frequently, often while air purifier is running and try to vary our routine and destinations.
+We take walks frequently, and try to vary our routine and destinations.
 So we share with you our best walks – both leaving from here as well as within a 30 minute drive or less from the Flag House Inn

 But first a word from our sponsors: If you aren’t a guest with us, please have a look at our web site, we’d love to have you stay with us.
-Our rates include parking on site (other hotels ding you $29/night) and hot cooked breakfast ($20-30/day or more elsewhere – and it’s delicious – check out our Insta ).
+Our rates include parking on site (all large hotels in town ding you $29/night) and hot cooked breakfast ($20-30/day or more elsewhere – and it’s delicious – check out our Insta ).

 Our location can’t be beat, we are across from Naval Academy gate 1 (main entrance) and 2 blocks to city dock!
 You can book direct with us, click here ….
 Plan ahead and book early for your next visit, we fill up fast….